Erling Haaland: The love affair begins in Dortmund as a star is born | DW | 24.01.2020

 "The way he’s been with us in training for the first few weeks, he’s very calm, very relaxed and has just been working hard on his fitness given he hadn’t been able to train or play much before he joined us,” Marco Reus told DAZN after the game.
 “It’s wonderful for him, two games, five goals.
 There are certainly worse introductions, especially here on home soil."

 Haaland is yet to start a game for Dortmund but already has five goals in 56 minutes of Bundesliga football, has scored five goals from six shots, and is the first Bundesliga player ever to score five goals in his first two games.
-Just think what he might do if he starts featuring from the first whistle.
+Just think what he might do if Lucien Favre starts him.